 By Dan Harris

-The final book I suggest for Millennials was written by a man who had a meltdown on live TV.
-After having this meltdown, the author turned to mindfulness and mediation.
-I know it sounds a little “hippie” to meditate or be mindful but as someone who routinely meditates, I have found the power in it, like the author.
-In this book Harris explains to you the benefits of adapting mindfulness into your lifestyle with scientific evidence.
+The final book I suggest for Millennials was written by a man who had a panic attack on live TV in front of millions of people.
+This meltdown led to the series of events which led the author to meditation and mindfulness.
+I know it sounds a little “hippie” to meditate or be mindful but this book dispels the “hippie dippieness.”
+Harris hilariously explains the benefits of adapting mindfulness into your lifestyle with scientific evidence and personal anecdotes.
+Harris turns you from a skeptic into a believer because he himself thought the idea of meditation was crazy.

 How this book can help you.
 With so many things on our mind, Millennials are assaulted with stress on a daily basis.
 We are also over stimulated on social media with lavish lifestyles that we envy.
+We allow the voice in our heads to be an asshole.
 All of these things create unhappiness that clouds our minds.
-This book has potential solution to the stress and anxiety that is filling your life.
-This solution requires no money!
+This book proposes a free and easy way to be 10% happier with yourself and your life!
 Get a copy of the book here.

 Thank you for reading!
 Come back for new posts every Tuesday!